 All tuition and fees must be paid in full before a student will be granted a certificate of completion and ARDMS Certification Examination eligibility.

-Textbooks are required and recommended by the University of Wisconsin Hospital and Clinics School of Diagnostic Medical Sonography.
+Textbooks are required and recommended by the UW Hospitals and Clinics School of Diagnostic Medical Sonography.
 A textbook list will be sent to students with the information packets included with welcome letters when they enroll in the program.
 Students should plan to spend a total of up to $2,500 for required textbooks.
 All textbooks may be purchased online.

 Tuition paid in advance for more than the current semester will be refunded according to the guidelines of their respective college or university.